team6036/peninsulaportal/docs/panel/tabs/TABLE.md

 ## Navigation

 ### Timestamp Navigator
-With the "follow" button activated, this timestamp matches the global project timestamp.
-Entering a number here will also modify the global timestamp.
-With the "follow" button deactivated, this timestamp can be whichever.
-Entering a number will jump the table to the wanted timestamp.
+Displays timestamp that the table tab is locked to.
+If the follow toggle is on, then the table will automatically follow the log playback.
+Otherwise, the table will jump to the timestamp you input.

 ### Topics

 #### Header
 Hovering over the column header will show the full topic path.
 Clicking the <kbd>x</kbd> will remove the topic.
-These topics are draggable, and can be moved to a [Graph](../tabs/GRAPH.md) or moved around within the Table.
+These topics are draggable, and can be moved to a [Graph](../tabs/GRAPH.md), moved around within the Table, and even to other tabs.

 #### Column Data
-Shows the data within this topic.
-Self explanatory.
+Shows the data within each topic.